wllm-rbnt/dispki/README.md

 These variables can, for instance, be used to start an SSL/TLS server listening on localhost port 443:

+    $ source env_1734300199
     $ sudo -E socat openssl-listen:443,reuseaddr,cert=$server_cert,key=$server_key,cafile=$ca_bundle,verify=0,fork STDOUT

-You can connect to the server using OpenSSL's `s_client` app:
+You can connect to the server using OpenSSL's `s_client` app from another shell:

+    $ source env_1734300199
-    $ openssl s_client -servername bla.lu -connect localhost:443 -verifyCAfile 0_rootca_1734300199.crt
+    $ openssl s_client -servername bla.lu -connect localhost:443 -verifyCAfile $rootca_cert

 ## Clean up